Last Updated on September 11, 2022 by Nancie

 While House Sparrows and some Chipping Sparrows will also eat from feeders, most sparrows are mostly ground feeding birds.
 In my yard, seeing other sparrows on one of the feeders is a rare event.
 And even the Chipping and House Sparrows seem to prefer seed on the ground.
 Occasionally a white-throat will pop up on a feeder to check things out and grab some seed.
 I’ve seen juncos do it a couple of times over the years.

 But otherwise, sparrows are on the ground, doing their funny little hop back dance to expose hidden seed.
 So while I normally don’t spread seed on the ground, for this I make an exception.
 I do try to not go too crazy with it though.
 Most of what I toss out there is eaten within a day.
 (Seed on the ground, especially once it gets wet, can rot or get moldy.)
+I also make a point not to spread seed right next to the house so as not to draw field mice close to the house.

 Attract Sparrows With Millet